-DEFINITION: We are defining a low lifetime earner as a Social Security beneficiary aged 60 or older who has at least 30 years of work with earnings at or above four times the amount needed for one Social Security quarterly credit and less than half of the national average wage index.
+DEFINITION: We are defining a lifetime low earner as a Social Security beneficiary aged 60 or older who has at least 30 years of work with each year's earnings at or above four times the amount needed for one Social Security quarterly credit and less than half of the national average wage index.

 In 2050, we project that:

-- More than 2 percent of beneficiaries aged 60 or older will be low lifetime earners.
+- More than 3 percent of beneficiaries aged 60 or older will be lifetime low earners.

-- Two percent of low lifetime earners will have household incomes below 100 percent of poverty.
+- Nearly 5 percent of lifetime low earners will have household incomes below 100 percent of poverty.